JasonSwingen/js-outdoors/_posts/2020-06-22-fly-fishing-for-bass-in-mn.markdown

 <script src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US"></script>

 ### Fly Line
 Use the money you saved on your fly reel to buy a really good fly line.
 It is worth it, trust me.
 I started fly fishing using generic $30 fly line.
 It.
 Was.
 Terrible.
 I struggled for a whole season, which you should almost do first so you realize how much further and accurately you can cast with a premium fly line.
 For most situations, a weight forward fly line will be your best option.
-Depending on your fly, you can fish on the surface or weighted flies down to around 10 feet deep.
+Depending on your fly, you can fish on the surface or down to around 10 feet deep with a weighted fly.

 Instead of buying a sink-tip line, adding a <a title="Airflo Fly Lines Flo Sink Tips (amaon.com)" target="_blank" rel="noreferrer" href="https://amzn.to/3eUASpy">Sink Tip</a> or <a title="Airflo Trout Polyleader CLEAR 5FT FAST SINK (amaon.com)" target="_blank" rel="noreferrer" href="https://amzn.to/2YOzNdi">PolyLeader</a> to your floating line will be much more cost-effective and let you cover even deeper water down to 15 or even 20 feet deep.
 It is also a great option for fishing unweighted flies quickly as the sink tip will help break the surface tension and let you start fishing your fly as soon as it hits the water.

 Additionally, you may want to look into a <a title="RIO Products Fly Line Mainstream Type 6 Full Sinking Line Wf8S6 (amazon.com)" target="_blank" rel="noreferrer" href="https://amzn.to/2BsLaik">Full Sinking Line</a>.
 Later in the season, bass will move deeper, and having the ability to get down to their level will make your fall fishing trips much more enjoyable.

-Here are some great options for
+Here are some great options for fly lines:

 <script type="text/javascript">
 amzn_assoc_tracking_id = "jsoutdoors09-20";